Plumbing

 If left untreated for a long time, minerals can build up in your pipes and shrink the diameter of the inside of the line so much that nearly no water can make it through.

-A common home remedy for mineral buildup in pipes is to tie an open bag of vinegar over a sink faucet and leave it overnight.
-The vinegar slowly absorbs into the faucet and makes its way into your pipes, where it will eat away at any mineral buildup.
+A typical home remedy for mineral buildup in pipes is to tie an open bag of vinegar over a sink faucet and leave it overnight.
+The vinegar slowly absorbs into the faucet and enters your pipes, eating away at any mineral buildup.

 Install a Water Pressure Booster